-Lt.
-Col. Dan Oosterhous enters his fifth season as the men's tennis coach at the Air Force Academy after being named the program's 12th head coach on October 1, 2009.
+Dan Oosterhous enters his sixth season as the men's tennis coach at the Air Force Academy after being named the program's 12th head coach on October 1, 2009.
 Oosterhous, a 1993 graduate of the Academy, replaced legendary head coach Rich Gugat, who retired after 36 years at the helm of the men's tennis program.

-Oosterhous has led the Falcons to an 11-13 record each of the last two seasons.
-He enters the 2013-14 campaign with a 42-53 career mark, including a 2-1 mark against service-academy rival Army.
+Oosterhous enters the 2014-15 campaign with a 55-65 career mark, including a 3-1 mark against service-academy rival Army.

-His team finished the `12-13 campaign ranked ninth in the Mountain Region, the best season finish since 2005.
-In addition, Lance Wilhelm became the first Falcon since Shannon Buck in 2006 to acheive a national ranking, finishing the campaign ranked 78th nationally and fourth in the Mountain Region.
+His team finished the `12-13 campaign ranked ninth in the Mountain Region and Lance Wilhelm became the first Falcon since Shannon Buck in 2006 to achieve a national ranking, finishing the campaign ranked 78th nationally and fourth in the Mountain Region.
 Wilhelm also paired with Grant Taylor for a No. 5 regional ranking in doubles.
 Wilhelm received All-Mountain West honors for singles and doubles along with Taylor for the second consecutive year.

-The Falcons have been impressive off the court as well in Oosterhous' three seasons.
-He has had four players (Brett Rodgers, Sam Barnes, Steven Young and Landon Kinsey) named academic all-Mountain West Conference, while senior Mike Tope was named an MWC scholar-athlete for four straight years.
+The Falcons have been impressive off the court as well in Oosterhous' five seasons.
+He has had three players (Alex Grubbs, Steven Young and Lucas Fumagalli) named academic all-Mountain West last season, while Fumagalli and Nicholas Carpenter were named MW scholar-athletes.

 Oosterhous returned to the Academy from Scott AFB, Ill., where he was the Chief of the Program Objective Memorandum branch and Executive Officer to the Director of Strategic Plans, Requirements, and Programs.
 In this capacity he was responsible for developing, coordinating, and presenting Air Mobility Command's appropriated budget consisting of 240 Mobility Air Force programs valued at over $110 billion.
 While at Scott AFB, he completed two deployment tours in Southwest Asia and most recently returned from Baghdad, Iraq, serving as an advisor to the Iraq Civil Aviation Authority.
 He successfully transitioned U.S. Air Force control of civil aviation operations back to Iraqi sovereignty for the first time since 2003.